ckriewall/express-quickstart/README.md

 ## Background

-To provide data-driven content, front-end developers can consume data from existing APIs like [IMDB](https://developer.imdb.com), [Spotify](https://developer.spotify.com/documentation/web-api), and [Twitter](https://developer.twitter.com/en/docs/twitter-api)
+To provide data-driven content, front-end developers can consume data from existing APIs like [IMDB](https://developer.imdb.com), [Spotify](https://developer.spotify.com/documentation/web-api), and [Twitter](https://developer.twitter.com/en/docs/twitter-api) OR we can build our own API.

-OR

-... build their own API.

 The purpose of this project is to demonstrate building a simple API with Express.
 We expand slightly on the [Hello World project](https://expressjs.com/en/starter/hello-world.html) from the Express docs.
 When we're done, we'll have a server that responds to 2 HTTP GET requests.

 - `localhost:5000/` confirms the server is online
-- `localhost:5000/simpsons` returns a JSON object containing members of Fox's famous family
+- `localhost:5000/simpsons` returns a JSON array containing members of Fox's famous family

 ## About ExpressJS